If you are thinking about places to visit in Europe, you won’t want to miss Belgium

 It may not be the first European country you think about visiting when planning a European vacation, but there are lots of reasons why Belgium is a great place to travel.
 This small country, located in the geographical and political center of Europe, has long been a favorite place of mine to recommend to everyone from the experienced and to the novice European traveler.

 1. A visit to Belgium packs a whole lot of travel potential in a small area.
 As my Dutch friend, Hans somewhat cheekily says about traveling around Flanders (the northern part of Belgium and all of The Netherlands), “It’s similar to traveling around the United States except the roads between the major cities are shorter.”
-Cities in this region include the multicultural Brussels, stylish Antwerp, medieval Brugge, and the university town of Gent.
+Cities in this region include the multicultural Brussels, stylish Antwerp, medieval Brugge, and the university town of Gent (or Ghent.)
 Whether looking for history, museums, shopping, or food and drink delights, you will find your just right combination here.

 2. Most everyone you meet, even in the more rural areas is likely to speak some English.
 Notice Hans’ perfect English?
 Don’t be too impressed – his wife Ella, speaks five languages fluently, and can switch between them in a manner that always makes my head spin.
 Out of necessity both Belgium and Holland as smaller European countries, have long grasped the importance of conversing with the world, while at the same time preserving their native language and dialects.
 Belgium is actually one of the few countries to have three official languages.
 In the Flanders region the official language is Dutch and in Wallonia, the language is French.
 German is also spoken by a small number of Belgians who live along the German border.